Which place is cheaper, Providence or New Orleans?

 Backpackers and budget travelers should spend more time in Providence than New Orleans if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Providence.

-With food and nightlife around the vibrant city of New Orleans, there's plenty to do.
+With food and nightlife around the festive city of New Orleans, there's plenty to do.
 Anyone can find something fun to do here.
 Make sure you visit the old town while you're here.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-Visitors enjoy the nightlife and food when visiting the fascinating city of Providence.
+Visitors enjoy the nightlife and food when visiting the active city of Providence.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 With nightlife and live music around the destination of New Orleans, there's plenty to do.
 Most visitors spend time around the old town while in the area.
 It offers something for everyone.
 Many people spend a weekend here.
 In a weekend, you should have a good grasp of this city.